Day 1: Jackson, Wyoming

 This morning we take a private helicopter tour over the park for exciting aerial shots of the Grand Canyon of the Yellowstone, Yellowstone Falls, Grand Prismatic Springs, Norris Geyser Basin and Mammoth Hot Springs, with possible wildlife sightings from the air as well.
 Weather permitting, we'll fly for about an hour, getting perspectives on the park that very few visitors are privy to.
 In the afternoon, we head deep into the Northern Range in search of wildlife, including the famous wolf packs of the Lamar Valley.
 Reintroduced to the park in 1995 amid much controversy, the gray wolf was returned to this native ecosystem after a 70-year absence following a policy of government-sanctioned eradication.
 Since then, they have flourished, supported by bountiful prey including a multitude of elk.
 Yet controversy continues to surround their presence, and we learn in detail from our guides about the current condition for wolves within the greater Yellowstone area.
 As the wolves have restored more balance to the natural ecosystem, elk numbers have dropped, and we may not be as likely to see as many wolves as visitors did several years ago.
 If we are especially lucky, though, we might see a pack test an elk herd for a weak or sick animal, or spot lone individuals foraging on their own.
 Our onboard spotting scopes enhance our observation of wolf activities from a distance without disturbing their natural behavior, and we often have a chance to get photos via digiscoping.

-Day 9: Lamar Valley—Field Photography with Dan Hartman
+Day 9: Lamar Valley / Dan Hartman Photography Presentation

 We rise before dawn to be in the Lamar Valley by sunrise, in search of wolf packs that hunt early and late in the day.
 As the sun's rays illumine the snowy meadows, we watch intently, learning to track the wolves with the assistance of our guides and the local scientists they are in constant communication with.
 The broad glacial valley offers wide-open vistas of a pristine landscape, and if wolves are present, they are likely to stand out against the snowy backdrop.
 Many of our Expedition Leaders have worked for years with on-site researchers who track these wolves daily, and together they provide us every opportunity to find these intriguing animals in their natural surroundings.
 But even if the wolves remain elusive, the winter landscape is magical, and we’re sure to have plenty of other native wildlife to photograph.